gandradep/toDoList/README.md

 > This project is a simple HTML list of To Do tasks.
 Built using webpack and served by a webpack server.
 > For this part of this project we add this functionalities to the list:
-- add task
+- check box cross a task when checked.
-- remove task
+- 'Clear All completed' button enable.

-- update task
+>To run the project download the repository and install all the dependencies.
 ## Built With

 - Html, Js, Css.